-As sunlight hits the back of this Neolithic passage tomb every year it's as though our ancestors of 5,000 years ago are reaching out to us.
+As sunlight floods through the Neolithic passage tomb Newgrange once a year, it's as though our ancestors are reaching out to us.

 The structure itself lay hidden beneath the earth for over 5,000 years due to mound slippage, which effectively preserved it, until its rediscovery in the late 17th century, when men looking for building stone came across what they thought was a cave.

 Restored to its former glory, the Newgrange mound is a solid structure that’s 250 feet across and 40 feet high, covering one acre of land.
 A tribute to its builders, the roof has remained essentially intact and waterproof for over 5,000 years.

 Ancient carvings can be seen on many of the massive, kidney-shaped mound’s curbstones, including the triple-spiral design synonymous with Newgrange.

 Local expert Michael Fox said in 2015: “Archaeologists have classified Newgrange as a passage tomb but it is more than that.
 ‘Ancient temple’ is a more fitting label: a place of astronomical, spiritual, and ceremonial importance.”

 Irish archaeologist MJ O’Kelly carried out excavations at Newgrange from 1962 to 1975 and became known as the father of “New Archaeology."
 It was O’Kelly who produced the first scientific dates for Newgrange and rediscovered the 'roof box,' which guides the light into the chamber.

 On December 21, 1967, O'Kelly was the first person to see the winter solstice display at Newgrange in thousands of years.

 O’Kelly’s daughter told the BBC, “He found the roof box when uncovering the roof chamber but wondered about its purpose…My mother, who worked closely with him, suggested that it might be connected with the winter solstice.
 And that was how he discovered it."